opensearch-project/documentation-website/_dashboards/dashboard/index.md

 4. From the panel, choose **Add an existing**.
 5. From the **Add panels** window, choose **[eCommerce] Average Sold Quantity**.
 The donut chart is added to the dashboard.

-You've created a basic dashboard with a single panel, which you'll continue using throughout this tutorial.
+You've created the following basic dashboard with a single panel, which you'll continue using throughout this tutorial.
-You've created a basic dashboard with a single panel like the following, which you'll continue using throughout this tutorial.

 ![Basic dashboard with single panel]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-basic.png)